 Congratulations to Julianne and Erin for their publication in Journal of Abnormal Child Psychology about how interrelations between positive emotionality and different forms of chronic interpersonal stress relate to growth trajectories of depression and social anxiety!

 Congratulations to Chris on his acceptance to start the Social-Personality Ph.D. program at UC Berkeley starting next fall!

 Congratulations to Kate on her acceptance to attend the Human Development Ph.D. program at Cornell University starting next fall!

 Congratulations to Julianne for her acceptance to do a research talk at the 2020 Society for Research on Adolescence Conference!

 Congratulations to Julianne on her first-author publication in Emotion on longitudinal associations of positive affect and relationship quality among children and adolescents!

-Congratulations to Tina on her first-author publication in Journal of Consulting and Clinical Psychology on linking bifactor models of cognitive risk and psychopathology to better understand transdiagnostic and specific links to psychopathology among youth!
+Congratulations to Tina on her first-author publication in Journal of Consulting and Clinical Psychology showing that a general cognitive vulnerability relates to a breadth of psychopathology among youth, particularly internalizing forms!